akram-mohammed/ECemble/README.md

 **Linux OS**, **Mac OS X**.

 ### Directory Structure of the Pipeline
-After downloading **ECemble**, notice inside the **ECemble** directory there are several empty directories and one which contains all of the scripts necessary to process data:
+After downloading **ECemble**, notice inside the **ECemble** directory there are all scripts necessary to process data:

 ### Execution of Pipeline
+The downloaded scripts are used to extract features, train models for each of the 4 EC levels and test models.
+Please create a ticket under issues section to ask any question related to execution of any script.

 ### Team
 <table align="center">